psychemedia/storytelling-notes/tales-to-tell.md

 The verge..

 As the bird flies away following an out of body experience, as the self-reassembles, it may not reassemble as it was before.
-You may haave been a teacher, a doctor, a lover of X, a doubter of Y, but whqt if the pieces reassemble a different you.
+You may have been a teacher, a doctor, a lover of X, a doubter of Y, but what if the pieces reassemble a different you.
 This is "the verge".

 ---

-cailleach winer hag, spring godess http://www.tairis.co.uk/an-tri-naomh/bride-and-the-cailleach/
+cailleach winer hag, spring goddess http://www.tairis.co.uk/an-tri-naomh/bride-and-the-cailleach/

 https://www.sacred-texts.com/neu/celt/tsm/tsm05.htm